ku1ik/vim-pasta/README.md

       barbaz: 4
     }

-it re-indents it be like this:
+it re-indents it to be like this:

     obj = {
       a: 1,